 Selecting or (Previous Group or Next Group) in the Live Monitoring menu moves to the previous or next page.
+It is the same as pressing the GROUP button.

 Freeze

 Selecting (Freeze) in the Live Monitoring menu will freeze the current image on the screen until you select again.
 It is the same as pressing the (Play/Pause) button.
 Pressing any button except for the MENU and PANIC buttons while in the Freeze mode can also exit the Freeze mode.
 While in the Freeze mode, the icon displays in bottom-left corner if Freeze is selected in the Display setup screen (OSD tab).